sophongo/sophdoc/docs/en/admin/kpanda/best-practice/create-redhat9.2-on-centos-platform.md

 !!! note

-    This article only applies to the offline mode, using the AI platform platform to create a worker cluster.
+    This article only applies to the offline mode, using the AI platform to create a worker cluster.
 The architecture of the management platform and the cluster to be created are both AMD.
     When creating a cluster, heterogeneous deployment (mixing AMD and ARM) is not supported.
 After the cluster is created, you can use the method of connecting heterogeneous nodes to achieve mixed deployment and management of the cluster.

 ## Prerequisites

 A AI platform full-mode has been deployed, and the spark node is still alive.
-For deployment, see the document [Offline Install AI platform Enterprise](../../install/commercial/start-install.md).

 ## Download and Import RedHat Offline Packages